Emmo95/MedCare/docs/architecture.md

 ### Design for Growth

 The platform should support additional workloads and locations without requiring a complete redesign.

+### Support Hybrid Operations

+Azure and on-premises infrastructure should operate as part of one connected environment where required.

 ### Keep It Understandable